 Located just south of the town center, you’ll find this popular osteria.
 Wood-fired pizzas and fresh-made pasta are the specialties here, but you can’t go wrong with the Caesar salad either.
-In fact, there’s plenty of vegetarian options, like the green fettucini made with avocado and tomato.
+In fact, there are plenty of vegetarian options, like the green fettucini made with avocado and tomato.

 On the other end of the spectrum, you’ll find spaghetti and meatballs and other pasta dishes with meat and bacon sauces (best paired with a Chilean red from the respectable wine list Chile).
 After dinner, it’s time for a well-prepared espresso or cappuccino—and if you’ve got the appetite, don't miss the tiramisu or the more unique dessert offerings like banana ice-cream crepes and pizza dough with Nutella and almonds.
 During the day, sit on the patio for great views of Arenal Volcano.